-The Southeast Asian country of Indonesia spread across a chain of about 17 000 islands between Asia and Australia is home to hundreds of ethnic groups speaking many different languages.
+There is an unreal variety of places to visit in Indonesia spread across a chain of about 17 000 islands between Asia and Australia.
+This amazing tropical and marine paradise is home to hundreds of ethnic groups speaking many different languages.
 The biggest island country in the world is known for beautiful beaches, active volcanoes, incredible marine biodiversity, ancient Komodo dragons and tropical jungles sheltering rare animals like orangutans and tigers.
 My favorite country to travel from the popular Bali to the off the beaten track islands of Raja Ampat and Sulawesi, visiting Indonesia you are in for an incredible adventure!
 We have spent a couple of months traveling in Indonesia and these are our places not to miss.

 Bali is the most popular island holiday destination in Indonesia with great beaches, awesome surf, beautiful hikes and friendly locals.
 The island’s known for exotic temples set against stunning natural backdrops and for its warm hospitality.
 Several small islands such as Nusa Penida and The Gili Islands surround Bali, make for great day trips to spectacular coral reefs and beautiful powder beaches.

 Need some help in planning your Bali holiday?
 Check out these cool itineraries: